 An opportunity to support success

 Now the push is underway to provide these students – so dedicated to advancing their education and careers – the kind of modern, spacious facilities they deserve.
-In May of 2013 the Montana Legislature approved $29 million in state funding for a new campus building.
-To meet the projected total cost, the University must supplement state funding with $3 million in private resources.
+On August 22, 2014, UM broke ground on this new campus building.
+The University is still seeking private resources to enhance this remarkable facility.

 Your support will provide a dynamic learning environment for thousands of students each year.
-Please contact Shane Giese, president and CEO of the University of Montana Foundation, to discuss how you can join this important community effort.
-Call 243.2593 or email email@example.com.
+Please contact Curtis Cox, senior director of development at the University of Montana Foundation, to discuss how you can join this important community effort.
+Call 243.2585 or email email@example.com.

 To donate to Missoula College today, fill out the form below.

-To find out how to support Missoula College, contact Shane Giese, President and CEO of the UM Foundation.
+To find out how to support Missoula College, contact Curtis Cox, Senior Director of Development.